 This is how you lose 100 pounds.

 Well, actually the end goal is 111 pounds.
 It’s not about starving yourself.
 It’s about loving yourself, forgiving yourself and prioritizing yourself enough to take the time, have the patience and put in the effort to get healthy.
+If you are considering trying a supplement, make sure to read a review first.
+For example, this Leanbean review shows a lot of the factors you should consider before buying a product.

 To be honest, the end goal is not even a number on the scale for me.
 The end goal is being completely healthy and on no medication.
 The goal is to live as long as I can to see my girls grow up, my grandchildren be born and grow up and get married.
 The goal is to be happy, love myself as unconditionally as I love my family and to feel good in my own skin; to be around to see as many sunsets with my husband as life will allow.